 It made sense to provide vaccinations first to those most vulnerable: children, teens and young adults ages 6 months through 24 years; pregnant women; health care and day care providers; and those with chronic medical conditions that put them at higher risk for flu-related complications.

 There is some good news elsewhere in the country.
-In some areas, the latest wave of the outbreak seems to be subsiding and the supply of the vaccine is sufficient that it is being made available
+In some areas, the latest wave of the outbreak seems to be subsiding and the supply of the vaccine is sufficient that it is being made available to all.

 But that is not the case in California.
 H1N1 continues to be a significant threat in the state and deaths are continuing.
 As Dr. Mark Horton, director of state Department of Public Health, puts it, we cannot let down our guard.
 "The main message here," he said Thursday, "is we consider this a significant threat here in California."